Dealing with pain as a person in addiction recovery is a controversial topic.

-“What do you want for the pain—Vicodin?"
-The doctor asked.
+“What do you want for the pain—Vicodin?” the doctor asked.

 “No!
-I’m in recovery.
-Give me something non-addictive."
-I exclaimed.
+I’m in recovery!
+Give me something non-addictive,” I exclaimed.

 Within a week, I visited with the orthopedic surgeon who prescribed Tramadol—an apparently less powerful alternative to Vicodin(!).
-Again, I had the same reaction—I hated how it made me feel: fuzzy-headed, nauseous, well … stoned.
+Again, I had the same reaction.
+I hated how it made me feel: fuzzy-headed, nauseous, well … stoned.

 I think what happens in recovery is that we hear horror stories of pain and relapse.

-I’m not negating the need to be cautious—I’m saying that we have more options available to us when we act out of rational and considered thought, and the advice of a medical professional.
-People in recovery are not qualified to tell us how to deal with pain.
+I am saying that we have more options available to us when we act out of rational and considered thought, and the advice of a medical professional.
+Other people in recovery are not qualified to tell us how to deal with our own pain.
 In this instance, your higher power—if that is something you choose to believe in—is your doctor, because they have the medical expertise to know better than you do.
 Pain is a significant impairment to rational thought, which is why we seek professional help in these situations.

-Overall, in my experience, I believe that—for me—I can take narcotics responsibly in recovery.
+Overall, in my experience, I believe that—for me—I can take narcotic pain meds responsibly in addiction recovery.
 With effective boundaries in place, I need not be a martyr to pain.
 There is no need to struggle.